irika-katiyar/REU-2023-Tumor-Detection/README.md

 src - includes all code files used in creation of project<br>
 files - research paper, graph, references<br>

-Steps to use pkg:
-1. Place MRI images into folder titled Input_Images
-2. Run program.py
-3. Predicted masks outputted into folder titled Predicted_Masks
-4. View visualization of ground truth w/ predictions in FinalVisualization.jpg, which is in the pkg folder

 Training information:
 1. Data can be augmented for training using aug.py
 2. Splitting data into train, test, and valid can be done using ttv_split.py